mcncyo/chrisallen.us/content/blog/3rd-youtube-video-posted.md

 ---
-title: "Unlock the Power of Syncthing: Watch My Latest Video and Stay Tuned for More!
+title: "Unlock the Power of Syncthing: Watch My Latest Video and Stay Tuned for More!"
 date: 2022-02-22T13:25:23-05:00
 draft: false
 author: "Chris Allen"